-1. Find a topic that interests you and a suitable research dataset to analyze a statistical method that falls within the scope of the material covered in this course.
+- Find a topic that interests you and a suitable research dataset to analyze using a statistical method that falls within the scope of the material covered in this course.
 Important proviso: you should be guided by the fact that this is a paper for a methods course and hence the emphasis will be put more on the methods part of the paper, and not on the substantive research question that the paper is pursuing (of course, the two aspects are not mutually exclusive).
 Submit a report summarizing this step of the paper.

-Due Date: September 19

-- 2. Report on the data and various aspects of it.
-Due Date: October 3 - 3.
+Due Date: September 18 - 2.
+Report on the data and various aspects of it.
+Due Date: October 2 - 3.
 Begin developing the research design and hypotheses as well as choosing the right statistical model for that purpose.
+Students are strongly discouraged from using what is commonly called as logit or probit.
+These are too simple to provide enough learning challenges, and hence this would defeat the learning goals of the course through a research paper.
 Submit a short report on this.

-Due Date: October 31
+Due Date: October 30

-- 4. Finalize the research paper focusing mostly on the methodological aspect of it without of course neglecting the substantive questions: - Show and discuss how you preprocess the data. - Construct an appropriate model for the estimation and choose the corresponding python package for that purpose. - Carry out a full analysis considering the assumptions and limitations of the model and the - Draw conclusions on the validity of the model and suggest potential ways to improve your own analysis.
+- 4. Finalize the research paper focusing mostly on the methodological aspect of it without of course neglecting the substantive questions: - Show and discuss how you preprocess the data. - Construct an appropriate model for the estimation and choose the corresponding python package for that purpose.

+- Carry out a full analysis considering the assumptions and limitations of the model and the data. - Draw conclusions on the validity of the model and suggest potential ways to improve your own analysis.

-The final paper should be 15-20 pages long, including the bibliography.
-Due Date: December 5.
+The final paper should be about 15-20 pages long, including the bibliography.
+Due Date: December 4.